Kili69/Tier0-User-Management/README.md

 .\Tier0UserManagement.ps1 -PrivilegedOUPAth 'OU=Users,OU=Tier 0,OU=Admin' - PrivilegedServiceAccountOUPath 'OU=Service Account,OU=Tier 0,OU=Admin' -Tier0UserGroup 'T0-Users' -KerberosPolicyName 'Tier 0 Isolation' -EnableMutiDomainSupport

-##Prerequisites
+## Prerequisites

-Microsoft Powershell 5.0 or higher
+* Microsoft Powershell 5.0 or higher
-Active Directory Remote Administration Powershell Modules (Windows Server 2016 or higher)
+* Active Directory Remote Administration Powershell Modules (Windows Server 2016 or higher)

 # Contributors
 Many thanks to
 Dagmar Heidecker
 Andreas Luy

-# Credits

 # Support
+This sample script is not supported under any support program or service.
+The sample script is provided AS IS without warranty of any kind.
+If you repo

 # You may also like...

 - Just-In-Time Administration https://github.com/Kili69/T1JIT
 - Enumaration of local administrators https://github.com/Kili69/LocalAdministrators

-# License

-BSD

 ---